 Connects burners to hold large cookware

-Has advanced features like autocook
+Has advanced features, such as autocook

-A two-burner built-in induction cooktop may be worth considering if you want a step up in cooking surface and power.
-JennAir’s induction cooktop is about the same size as portable double-burner units but runs off 240 volts, pumping out a whopping 3,700 watts of power per burner.
-It plugs into the same type of outlet as an oven or larger range, rather than a standard wall outlet.
+A two-burner, built-in induction cooktop may be worth considering if you want a step up in cooking surface and power.
+JennAir’s induction cooktop is about the same size as portable double-burner units, but runs off 240 volts, pumping out a whopping 3,700 watts of power per burner.
+It plugs into the same type of outlet as an oven or larger range rather than a standard wall outlet.

 Dimensions: 21 x 15 x 0.1 inches | Max Power Level: 3,700 watts | Voltage: 240 volts | Electric Current: 20 amps | Number of Burners: 2 | Cookware Base Diameter: Up to 7 or 10 inches | Load Capacity: Not listed

 Tasty by Cuisinart Tasty One Top Smart Induction Cooktop